Private Wireless Federated Learning with Anonymous Over-the-Air Computation: Main Results

 \subsection{Robustness to transmission failures}

-As we have stated, we want our scheme to be robust against the transmission failure of devices that are scheduled to transmit at a certain iteration, but failed to do so for any reason.
+As we have stated, we want our scheme to be robust against transmission failures of devices that are scheduled to transmit at a certain iteration, but failed to do so for some reason.
 This is achieved by distributing the noise generation across the devices.
-Thus, we choose $\beta_{i,t}=1/\sqrt{a(t)}$ and $\sigma_{i,t}=\sigma,\forall i\in A_{t}$.